Asynchronousx/File-Transfer/README.md

 Additional Note: Be sure to *put something into the FileUpload*, otherwise the client won't see anything.

 ## Installed from source
-After you ran the make and specified the repository folder, both for the client and the server, you only need to start the exectuable:<br>
+after you run the make and specify the repository folder, both for the client and the server, you only need to start the exectuable:<br>
 To start the client
 ```console
 foo@bar:~$ ./FTClient <Server IP to reach>